1:1 The name of this organization shall be the Waxahachie Downtown Merchants Associationhereinafter known as WDMA or Association.

-1:2 The Association shall observe all local, state and federal laws, which apply to a non-profit organization and is organized and operated exclusively for civicpurposes as defined and with the meaning of section 501 (c) (6).
+1:2 The Association shall observe all local, state and federal laws, which apply to anon-profit organization and is organized and operated exclusively for civicpurposes as defined and with the meaning of the Internal Revenue Code section501 (c) (6).

 We encourage economic growth and success while supporting fellow members through peer referrals, shared ideas, and best practices resulting in community awareness and professional development to make our downtown a better place.

 3:1 Membership is open to any business, individual, enterprise orproperty owner located within the city of Waxahachie that supports the purposeof the WDMA.

 3:2 Eachmember in paid good standing shall have the right to deliberate and address theAssociation during regular business meetings, participate in WDMA events,programming and advertising, as well as cast equal votes for matters at handand the election of organization officers.

 A. The membership period shall befrom January 1st of each year to December 31 of the next year.
 Members shallregister with the Membership Chair when dues are paid.

 B. Membership dues shall be $150.00for one year per business payable to the Association via check or cash by thelast general meeting of the current year and no later than December 31stof current year.